ihodes/ihodes.github.io/posts/2024-03-09-ownership-agency.md

 Agency is underpinned by the belief that anything can be done, and demonstrated by a set of behaviors that boil down to the following.
 First, identify the problem/goal/desire.
-Make a plan to achieve it (you should probably write it down).
+Make a plan to achieve it (you should probably write it down, and identify a proximal goal if the ultimate goal is far out).
 Then, do the first thing in your plan.
-Reevaluate the plan based on the outcome of that first action.
+Evaluate the plan based on the outcome of that first action.
 Repeat.

 It is deeply empowering (and at times, overwhelming) to act as though everything that’s out there is a problem that you can solve, and if